The Love Guru: Portrayal of Hinduism

-Paramount Pictures agreed to provide the Hindu American Foundation an opportunity to pre screen the film as soon as it had a complete work print of the film, but did not do this.
-Instead, it requested the Foundation attend a Minneapolis pre-screening the night before the film's release.
-HAF agreed to view the film to be able to inform the American Hindu community in light of concerned inquiries that were reported to its national headquarters.
-The reviewers concluded that the film was vulgar and crude but not necessarily anti-Hindu.
+Paramount Pictures agreed to provide the Hindu American Foundation (HAF) an opportunity to pre-screen the film as soon as it had a complete work print of the film, but ultimately did not follow through with this plan.
+Instead, Paramount requested representatives of the Foundation attend a Minneapolis pre-screening the night before the film's release.
+HAF agreed to view the film after many requests from American Hindus who were concerned about the film.
+HAF reviewers concluded The Love Guru was vulgar and crude but not "mean-spirited" or necessarily anti-Hindu.